I’ve never met Harvey Weinstein. Nor am I likely to do so in this lifetime.

 For those men who hear about a Harvey Weinstein and make jokes at the women’s expense?

-You’re simply showing how insecure you truly are — that your own worth relies on demeaning someone else, maybe even an entire gender.
+They’re simply showing how insecure they truly are — that their own worth relies on demeaning someone else, maybe even an entire gender.

 For women (or men) who’ve frozen or folded?
 It’s not your fault.
 It’s a common reaction.